alexanderkell/elecsim/README.md

-## ElecSIM
+## ElecSim
 [![Build Status](https://travis-ci.org/alexanderkell/elecsim.svg?branch=master)](https://travis-ci.org/alexanderkell/elecsim)

-This prepository contains the functionality for the ElecSIM package.
-ElecSIM is an agent-based model of an electricity market.
-ElecSIM can be generalised to any country, with starting parameters set in a scenario file.
+This prepository contains the functionality for the ElecSim package.
+ElecSim is an agent-based model of an electricity market.
+ElecSim can be generalised to any country, with starting parameters set in a scenario file.

 Through the manipulation of a scenario file, one can build a custom environment of electricity producers with their respective power plants, and an electricity market which matches demand with supply.

-ElecSIM allows users to explore the effect of different policy options and starting conditions on electricity markets.
+ElecSim allows users to explore the effect of different policy options and starting conditions on electricity markets.

 ## Installation

-Install elecsim through the python repository pip with the following command
+Install ElecSim through the python repository pip with the following command
 ```
 pip install elecsim
 ```